ssarda/genomeutils/README.md

 # genomeutils
-An R helper package for routine tasks in genome analysis

 This package provides a set of helper tools that allow automating some common tasks one encounters during routine genome analysis.